RMF Supply Chain Risk Management

 Employees of federal, state and local governments; and businesses working with the government.

-A foundational understanding of the Risk Management Framework (RMF) is required.
+A working understanding of the Risk Management Framework (RMF) is required.
 Familiarity with NIST SP 800-53 controls is highly recommended.

 - Establish C-SCRM team, determine roles and responsibilities.